 You’ll find lots of different types of bets that you can make in this competitive racing festival and many bookmakers often have generous prices on favorites so be sure to check these out.
 Below are the different types of bets that you can make and a little bit of information on each.

 In the run up to the festival, many online sportsbooks will have non-runner no bet deals on the four championship races.
 Some will also offer these bets on all 28 races.
 Check for these if you are looking for a risk-free bet, because if your horse doesn’t run you’ll get your money back.

 Be sure to check the non-runner money back guarantee.
-It is worth noting that ante post rules often apply right the way up to the day before the race and if you place a bet during the ante post period and your horse doesn’t run, you won’t get your money back.
-Getting the non-runner money back bet means that you get your money back if your horse doesn’t race.
+It is worth noting that ante-post rules often apply right the way up to the day before the race and if you place a bet during this period and your horse doesn’t run, you won’t get your money back.
+Getting the non-runner money back bet means that you get your money back if your horse doesn’t the race.

 Each Way Bets

-If you are going for an each way bet, make sure you look for the best price.
-If you look around you can get each way bets up to 5 places.
-The good thing about this is that if you horse comes in fifth you get a pay out as if they came in second.
+If you are going for an each-way bet, make sure you look for the best price.
+If you look around you can get each-way bets up to five places.
+The good thing about this is that if you horse comes in fifth you get a payout as if they came in second.
 Be sure to check the terms and conditions before placing your bets.

 Keep your eyes opened for sponsored bets.
 Some of the bookmakers sponsor some of the races and will offer free bets on these.

 Look for best prices guaranteed because if you choose to bet on a horse and the starting price is bigger, you bet will be settled at the higher price if you win.